Peruvian Law Expert

 • 20+ years of civil practice in Peru

-• Member: Lima Bar Association
+• Lima Bar Association · CAL No. 39450

-• Languages: Spanish · English · Italian
+• Languages: English · Spanish

-Dr. Alberto Miranda, Peruvian law expert providing independent expert opinions for foreign court proceedings
+Dr. Alberto Miranda, Peruvian Law Expert providing independent expert opinions for foreign court proceedings

 Typical matters include